sakulmore/CS_1.6__Country_Blocker/README.md

 - Make sure that `geoip` is enabled in the `/cstrike/addons/amxmodx/configs/modules.ini` file.

 # CVARs (Enter them in the server.cfg file)
-`cb_country` - Open [**this website**](https://www.statoids.com/wab.html) and write down the values from column `A-2`.
-If the website happens to not work for you, I'll also include a .txt file with the plugin where you can find all the countries and their codes.
-- *(Example of using CVAR: cb_country "hu, cz, sk, pl") You can use both uppercase and lowercase letters.*

-`cb_enabled` - Possible values: 1=true; 0=false.
-Enables or disables the plugin.
-When the plugin is disabled, players from all countries will be able to join.

-`cb_viceversa` - Possible values: 1=true; 0=false.
-If the value is `0`, only players from the countries listed in the `cb_country` CVAR can join the server.
-If the value is `1`, all players EXCEPT those from the countries listed in the `cb_country` CVAR can join the server.

-`cb_allow_ip` - Enter the IP addresses of the players you want to allow to connect to the server regardless of the `cb_country` CVAR.
-- *(Example of using CVAR: cb_allow_ip "111.111.111.111, 222.222.222.222, 333.333.333.333")*

 | CVAR | Possible values | Example | Description |
 | - | - | - | - |
 | cb_country | ISO 3166-1 alpha-2 | ... "cz, sk, hu, pl" | [**From this website**](https://www.statoids.com/wab.html), column `A-2`.
 If the website isn't working, I've listed all the countries, including their codes, in the `countries.txt` file in the latest release. |